-Aim To actively assist and promote cultural heritage projects and awareness in the shire.
+- 40 - Aim: To actively assist and promote cultural heritage projects and awareness in the shire.

-- Develop Council's web pages to include local history and the cultural heritage of the Byron Shire area, the Community Based Heritage Study, heritage listings, and information on heritage conservation and the need for ongoing maintenance. - 2.
+- 45 - Development the webpage to facilitate easy access to the community based heritage study and other information on Councils website.
+Council's web pages to include local history and the cultural heritage of the Byron Shire area, the Community Based Heritage Study, heritage listings, and information on heritage conservation and the need for ongoing maintenance. - 2.
 Increase awareness in the community of Development Consent requirements.
-Consider developing a brochure or information kits /frequently asked questions for owners of heritage items and in Conservation Areas to be available on line and at the Council offices. - Develop information on Colour Schemes for heritage buildings and consider a case study for Bangalow or Mullumbimby with good examples. - 4.
-Contact OEH to make the Byron Community Based Heritage Study State Heritage Inventory data sheets readily available on its website. - 5.
-Ensure all council staff have access to the SHI and utilise the information in the assessment of development proposals. - 6.
-Integrate heritage conservation with tourism promotion. - 7.
-Forge strong links with the museum groups in the shire, and provide links to the museum websites on Councils heritage pages.
-Give support to heritage promotions.
+Consider developing a brochure or information kits /frequently asked questions for owners of heritage items and in Conservation Areas to be available on line and at the Council offices. - 3.
+Develop information on Colour Schemes for heritage buildings and consider a case study for Bangalow or Mullumbimby with good examples.